valerizaykov/horseclub/README.md

 # Horseclub Codeigniter project
-Horseclub is a project writen in codeigniter to support adding / updating /deleting blogs.
+Horseclub is a project writen in codeigniter to support adding/updating/deleting blogs.
-It has a pagination and login form,it has a slide show in the main page.
+It has a pagination and login form, it has a slide show in the main page.
 The rest of the menu is not implemented.
 The purpose of the project is to give a quick introduction about codeigniter.
 # Used Technologies
 - Codeigniter 3.1.7
 - MySQL
-- HTML ,JS,CSS
+- HTML, JS, CSS
 # Installation
 - We need xampp with php version 7.0
 - After cloning the repo search for SQL file in \SQL_Import\horseclub.sql